General Condition Information

 What is 2,4 Dienoyl-CoA reductase deficiency

 2,4-Dienoyl-CoA reductase deficiency (DE-RED) is an inherited (genetic) condition that prevents your baby’s body from breaking down certain fats and turning them into energy.
 If your baby does not make enough energy from fat, substances build up in the blood and can cause serious health problems.
-There have only been two reported cases of DE-RED.
+There have only been three reported cases of DE-RED.

 Newborn Screening and Follow-Up